 The reality is that there are many different ways that Muslims practice Islam, just as any religion.
 There are Muslims who are very observant and conservative in their religious beliefs as well as those who live very secular lives.
 The political beliefs of Muslims span the spectrum from ardent liberal democrats to committed socialists, from defenders of royal prerogative to advocates for theocracy.
 There are those who think that Islam is the only possible basis for politics, and those who insist on strict secularism and separation of church and state, and many shades of opinion in between.
 And only a small proportion of Muslims of any sort believe that violence is mandated by religion.

 Who is the man in the cartoon?
 Does he look familiar?
-He is wearing a kaffiyah, or men's headdress, which is often associated with Palestinians and particularly with the late controversial PLO leader, Yasser Arafat (whom the figure resembles to a great extent).
-The cartoonist is not very subtly linking the issue of Israel/Palestine, and all the violence that that conjures up for the average American, with Islam generally.
+He is wearing a kaffiyah, or men's headdress, which is customary throughout various the Arab countries of the Middle East but often associated with Palestinians.
+Arafat.
+Given the date of the cartoon's publication, during the middle of the 2nd Intifada, one could infer that the cartoonist was linking the issue of the Arab-Israeli conflict, and all the violence that that conjures up for the average American, and with Arabs and Islam in general.
 This erases the distinctions between Palestinian, Arab and Muslim.
 Why is this problematic?

 Arab does not equal Muslim